DemocracyEarth/wallet/README.md

 Sovereign is a governance platform for all kinds of organizations.

   * Mobile & desktop behavioral UX.
-  * Fully customizable democracy toolkit.
+  * Fully customizable democracy toolkit with proposals, ballots and identity management.
-  * Transaction engine with voting tokens for blockchain compatibility.
+  * Transaction engine based on voting tokens for blockchain compatibility.
   * Identity scoring for [sybil attack](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf) prevention.
   * Designed for decentralization.